 The residential real estate market is also witnessing the entry of large, listed, and established corporate houses.
 In a post reforms regime, the housing segment is now regaining the confidence of the buyers, investors, and stakeholders.
 It is now more transparent and accountable than before with most of the players exhibiting strong corporate governance.
-The rise in the market share of the large and listed players from 17% in 2016-17 to nearly one-third currently depicts the same.
+The rise in the market share of the large and listed players from 17% in 2016-17 to over one-third currently depicts the same.

 The government has also taken up initiatives through the PMAY and is committed to providing housing for all.
-Rapid progress has been made by the government with nearly 120 lakh houses being sanctioned and over 75 lakh houses completed.
-The total approval by the central government for the scheme is estimated to be INR 8.19 lakh crore.
+As of June 2024, Rapid progress has been made by the government with nearly 120 lakh houses being sanctioned and over 83.67 lakh houses completed under PMAY - U. Recently, the Cabinet resolved to support 3 crore more rural and urban households with the construction of dwellings, following the successful approval of 4.21 crore houses since the program's inception.